Success with a late start.

 Porsche Mobil 1 Supercup

-- 2022: 3rd spot of the overall championship with one gold, one silver and two bronze
+- 2022: 3rd place overall championship with one win and three podiums

 Porsche Carrera Cup